 Moonveil Herb

-A delicate, translucent herb with pale white leaves that seem to shimmer faintly under the moonlight.
-Cool and smooth to the touch, it carries a subtle, almost mint-like scent.
-Moonveil Herb is often used in teas and medicinal salves, known for its calming properties and ability to soothe mild fevers.
-Some claim it enhances dreams, making them more vivid and easier to recall.
+Delicate, translucent herbs with pale white leaves that seem to shimmer faintly under the moonlight.
+Cool and smooth to the touch, they carry a subtle, almost mint-like scent.
+Moonveil Herbs are often used in teas and medicinal salves, known for their calming properties and ability to soothe mild fevers.
+Some claim they enhance dreams, making them more vivid and easier to recall.

 Arable: Yes